naiad-auv/naiad-auv-software/examples/xmlada/001-xmlada-read_file/README.md

 content to STDOUT.

 This examples is from the "libxmlada-doc" package available in the Ubuntu repository.
-The documentation is orginally from
+The example and documentation is orginally from

 ```
 Copyright c 2000-2002, Emmanuel Briot